 Shortly after the war in 1922 (and likely while my great-grandmother was pregnant with my great-aunt), Arthur, Lily and Dorothy visited England.
 This is the only picture I have of my great-great grandmother, Sarah Jane Goodland.

 I *think* this picture was also taken during the trip and it may picture my grandmother’s cousins with her, but it’s not labelled.

 And this *may* be a picture of Dorothy with her grandfather, John Griffin taken in Weston Super-Mare, but it’s also not labelled.

-My grandmother had three sisters.
+My grandmother had two sisters.
 My Great Aunt Gladys was five years younger and Grace was ten years younger (she would have been ninety this year, but unfortunately passed last summer).
 Gladys and Gran were very close and lived up the street from each other for most of their married lives.

 I think Gran is about 12 or so in the below family pic.